yoavta/Questions-Game-ML/README.md

 Then the program will be still limited to 20 questions but the structure of the questions would be nested.
 (Example: Does it in the kitchen?-> is it used for eating?-> is it spoon? and not just general questions).

 ## Flow
-- Reads data from CSV file and arrange it.
+- Reads data from the CSV file and arranges it.

 ![image](https://user-images.githubusercontent.com/70321869/141645091-c3b3430c-58d7-458a-a5e0-2430e06fa356.png)